nww/nightnight/README.md

 # Install

 There are two ways to install nightnight on your website.
+The first option is to simply drop in the line of code below on your website, at the very end of the page just above the `</body>` tag.
+And you're all set!

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0100/0400/nightnight.js"></script>
 ```

+And you're all set!
+Great work!
+You are taking a big step to truly care for your users and taking responsibility for your designs.

-We suggest 6am '0600' and 10pm '2200' as default wake and sleep time, but you can adjust these simply by changing the times in the script above.
+If you'd like you can adjust the times for wake and sleep.
+We suggest 6am `0600` and 10pm `2200` as default wake and sleep time, but you can adjust these simply by changing the times in the script above.
 For example if we want to wake up at 6:30am and 11pm then the script is adjusted to the following.

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0630/2300/nightnight.js"></script>